callum-b/oldfieldpipelines/MacOS_README.md

 Copy and paste the installation code (watch out, there should be two options: Apple Silicon or Intel, depending on the hardware of your Mac.
 If your Mac is M1/M2 then choose Apple Silicon, otherwise look it up.)

+Be sure to run the "source" command after the main block of code in that section, it shows your computer where to find the program you just installed!
+(You may need to run that each time you want to activate the environment, still investigating this issue)

 Close and reopen the Terminal.

 ## Step 2: Create the Environment